2022 Rogers Communications outage: Response

-The House of Commons of Canada were discussing requests to conduct a study of the outage involving members of parliament from the Liberal, Conservative, New Democratic Party, and the Bloc Québécois.
+The House of Commons of Canada were discussing requests to conduct a study of the outage involving members of parliament from the Liberal Party, Conservative Party, New Democratic Party, and the Bloc Québécois.

-A class action lawsuit was filed in the Superior Court of Quebec which requested all customers receive a $400 rebate, reasons cited included negligence of the CRTC regulations to make 9-1-1 calls available at all times.
+A class action lawsuit was filed in the Superior Court of Quebec which requested all customers receive a $400 rebate.
+Reasons cited included negligence of the CRTC regulations to make 9-1-1 calls available at all times.

 The CFIB requested Rogers to give a free month of service to compensate for losses to others.

 As a result of the outage, the city government of Toronto reviewed its legacy contract for sourcing with a variety of providers.
 Council meetings were planned to review the full cost to the economy and the ability to use local ConnectTO in the city's infrastructure instead in the future.

 On July 21, it was reported that the Chief Technology and Information Officer, Jorge Fernandes, was to be replaced by Ron McKenzie, who was the former president of Rogers for Business.
 The leadership team was updated the previous night on the Rogers Website to reflect this change.